SMAFormer: Synergistic Multi-Attention Transformer for Medical Image Segmentation: Method

 SMAFormer, as depicted in Figure~\ref{fig1}, adopts a hierarchical U-shaped architecture reminiscent of ResU-Net~\cite{53resunet++,66wang2022uformer}, incorporating skip-connections and residual connections between the encoder and decoder for efficient information propagation.

-Given a 3D medical image $I \in \mathbb{R}^{3 \times H \times W}$, SMAFormer first extracts low-level features through an initial projection layer comprising a $3 \times 3$ convolution followed by a ReLU activation.
+Given an input image or slice $I \in \mathbb{R}^{C_0 \times H \times W}$, SMAFormer first extracts low-level features through an initial projection layer comprising a $3 \times 3$ convolution followed by a ReLU activation.
 The extracted features are then passed through a four-stage encoder, mirroring the U-Net structure.
 Each encoder stage consists of a stack of SMA Transformer blocks (detailed in Section~\ref{sec:sma}) for capturing multi-scale features, followed by a down-sampling layer.